 Did you know that if you walked every day for a year in Devon, you would never have to walk the same path twice?
 Well known for its mild climate, unspoilt beauty, peace and tranquillity, there is over 3500 miles of footpaths and trails waiting to be discovered.

 Fortunately, Devon has a number of long-distance routes which together form a joined up walking network, opening up many possibilities.
-Choose between these challenging long distance routes some stretching for more than 100 miles, to shorter day and half-day circular walks or even very short easily accessible walks for those with limited mobility, including flat paths for wheelchairs, pushchairs, toddlers, and those with visual impairments.
+There are challenging long distance routes, some stretching for more than 100 miles, and shorter day and half-day circular walks.
+There are also some very short easily accessible walks for those with limited mobility, including flat paths for wheelchairs, pushchairs, toddlers, and those with visual impairments.

 Click on the bar above for full details on your type of route, or scroll down for a taste of some of the walks.
 Many of the shorter walks have sections based on the main walking network, so you can be sure to experience the best that Devon has to offer.
 To add interest, some of the walks have historic or literary connections or interesting wildlife or geological sites close by, with links from the route details for further information.